-These operating systems automatically detect the printer when connected via the USB interface.
 The operating system automatically starts a "Add new hardware' wizard when connecting the printer for the first time to the PC.
 Close the wizard.
-Install the Zebra Windows Driver found on the user's CD or for the latest driver go to www.zebra.com.
-Select the USB or parallel port and then media size (closest match).
+Install the Zebra Designer Windows Driver found on the user's CD or for the latest driver go to www.zebra.com.
+Select the interface connection (USB, parallel, serial, Ethernet-tcp/ip) and then media size (closest match).
 Click on the 'Print test page' button to verify a successful installation.

 The Windows operating system will detect and re-link a previously installed printer if it is reconnected to the USB interface or power is turned on after the PC has finished its restart of the operating system.
 Ignore the new device detected warnings and close the Task bar prompts.
 Wait several seconds for the operating system to match the printer to the driver software.
-The warnings will quit and the printer now should be ready to begin printing.
+The warnings will guit and the printer now should be ready to begin printing.